CloudTheWolf/opfw-mdt-compose/README.md

 12: Now create a new file called emsRoles.js and paste the following contents: https://github.com/CloudTheWolf/opfw-mdt-compose/blob/main/mdt/web/server/bot/roles/emsRoles.js   then configure with the roles you need.

-13: Now, client/helpers folder create a new file called axios-setup.js and paste the content of https://github.com/CloudTheWolf/opfw-mdt-compose/blob/main/mdt/web/client/axios-setup.js (replacing mysite.com with your site FQDN address, eg legacyrp.company)
+13: Now, client/helpers folder create a new file called backend.js and paste the content of https://github.com/CloudTheWolf/opfw-mdt-compose/blob/main/mdt/web/client/backend.js (replacing mysite.com with your site FQDN address, eg legacyrp.company)

 14: Going back to the mdt-site folder create a new file called docker-compose.yml and paste the contents of https://github.com/CloudTheWolf/opfw-mdt-compose/blob/main/mdt/web/docker-compose.yml then replace mysite.com with your FQDN on lines 20 and 45

-15: Run the following commands: chmod 777 /conf/mdt-v2-server/.env
+15: Run the following commands: chmod 666 /conf/mdt-v2-server/prod.env
-And
-chmod 777 /conf/mdt-client/helpers/axios-setup.js

 16: Next, run the command docker login https://repo.legacyrp.company and enter the username and password (You will be given the username and password via Discord)